Commandserver/Antispambot/README.md

 I'd recommend running the bot with systemd, to keep the bot always online.

-A basic .service file could look like this:
+A basic unit file could look like this:

 ```unit file (systemd)
 [Unit]